13 Jan Polar Plunge

 Check back here for information about the 2020 event!

-The Special Olympics Polar Plunge, hosted by the Law Enforcement Torch Run For Georgia, will take place at Acworth Beach at Cauble Park on a Saturday in February.
+The Special Olympics Polar Plunge, hosted by the Law Enforcement Torch Run For Georgia, will take place at Acworth Beach at Cauble Park on Saturday, February 22.
 Gates open at 11:00 a.m. and the Plunge begins at 1:00 p.m.

 The purpose behind the Polar Plunge is to support and spread awareness for the 27,115 Special Olympics Georgia athletes.
 The Polar Plunge is the largest fundraising effort benefiting Special Olympics.
 Many states across the nation participate in this annual event through the efforts of their Law Enforcement Torch Run program.
 The Polar Plunge is an official Law Enforcement Torch Run event.